scrawlon/CSS-Animation-Blocks/README.md

 myBlock.start();
 ```

-At time _"00:00.000"_ we have an _animations_ array containing one animation object.
-It targets the elementSelector _".box"_ and adds the _"fade-in"_ keyframes.
-The animation will run for one second.
+At time _"00:00.000"_ we have an _animations_ array containing an array of animation objects.
+Each animation object:
+* Must have one _"elementSelector"_.
+The animation above targets _".box"_ (elements with the class "box").
+* Can (optionally) have one _"cssAnimation"_ array containing CSS animation shorthand strings.
+* Can (optionally) have one _"cssTransform"_ object.
+Object keys should match the transform type, and the values are CSS animation shorthand strings.

+The animation block above applies three animations, _"fade-in"_, _"background-colors"_ and _"move-down"_.
+Load the page in a browser and you should see the box fade in, move down and turn red.

 > _NOTE: Animations are written in standard CSS animation shorthand.
-For more info, [visit the MDN developer documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)
+For more info, [visit the MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)_

-Load the page in a browser and you should see the box should fade in.
+### Nested Blocks